Key Takeaways

 "Face" is an integral part of Chinese culture and is a crucial concept to understand if you want to become skilled at apologizing in Chinese.

-Below are some examples of situations when an individual would typically want to apologize in Chinese.
+Below are some common situations when an individual would typically want to apologize in Chinese.
 Needless to say, this is not an exhaustive list.

 Understanding the cultural context and identifying which situations call for apologies are the first steps to learning how to say sorry in Chinese.
-Now that we’ve got these two aspects down, let’s examine the following examples of how to apologize and how to respond to an apology.
+Now that we've got these two aspects down, let's examine several ways to apologize — and how to respond to an apology.

 不好意思 (bùhǎoyìsi)

 This is the most commonly used apologetic phrase in Chinese.
 It is more casual than the other phrases listed below and is most often used to apologize for minor mistakes.
-In addition to sorry, this phrase also means "embarrassing," which makes sense since committing minor mistakes can be an embarrassing experience.
+In addition to "sorry," this phrase also means "embarrassing," which makes sense since committing minor mistakes can be an embarrassing experience.
 Colloquially, 不好意思 (bùhǎoyìsi) can be translated as "my bad!"
+It's one of the basic Chinese words that every learner should know.

 Example: